 We have shown that the desirable property of conventional depth images of efficient ray intersection holds for non-pinhole depth images, at the small additional cost of traversing a curved-as opposed to a straight-ray projection.
 We have leveraged this property to render specular reflections, refractions, relief texture mapping, and ambient occlusion.
+In prior work we have also used DDOCs to render soft shadows at interactive rates [MPW07].
+The suitability of non-pinholes to so many rendering problems argues for the generality of the technique.

 Compared to reflection rendering techniques that approximate the projection of reflected points such as explosion maps [OR98], our method produces multiple projections of the same object at no extra cost and handles complex reflectors.
 Compared to colorcaching image-based techniques, our method supports dynamic scenes and has reduced memory requirements.
 Color-caching techniques excel at capturing the appearance of complex realworld materials that are glossy, but not specular.
-Compared to environment mapping, our method produces better results close to the reflector, at a higher per-pixel cost stemming from the more sophisticated scene approximation.
+Compared to environment mapping, our method produces better results, at a higher per-pixel cost.
 Compared to ray tracing, our method more easily minifies and magnifies reflections by working in the color map at different levels of resolution, and achieves fast ray / geometry intersection.
 Ray tracing has a quality advantage since it does not approximate the reflected geometry.
-Compared to conventional relief texture mapping the non-pinhole relief maps bring greater modeling power at the cost of a costlier ray/relief texture intersection, but without the cost of additional relief texture layers.
+Compared to conventional relief texture mapping the non-pinhole relief maps bring greater modeling power at the cost of a more expensive ray/relief texture intersection.